yorgos-ai/pet-adoption/README.md

 ```
 make run_flows
 ```
-This make command will first execute the training flow.
-Once the first flows finishes successfully, it will execute the prediction flow.
+This make command will first execute the training flow and then the prediction flow.
 You can access the Prefect UI to see the execution of both flows.

 #### 2. Deploy the Prefect flows and manually run them from Prefect UI

-To deploy the Prefect workflows, run the following command:
+To deploy the Prefect flows, run the following command:
 ```
 make prefect_deploy
 ```